 I have read some of Fraser’s previous articles and have found them interesting reading.
 From the perspective of an education practitioner the lure of having most of the complexity taken care of by one company does make some sense.
 However, I believe that the ability to have complexity taken out of the equation by creating an artificial IT monoculture is a very dangerous one.

 My (now distant) agricultural background alone tells me that no monoculture is sustainable in the long run.
 Sure, they do initially reduce complexity, allowing “economies of scale” to develop and reduce some expenditures in the short term.
-However, it’s not a reflection of reality.
+However, it’s not a reflection of reality click this link now.
 Life is complex and creating artificial limitations in educational contexts can often produce outcomes that students are struggling in real-life environments where the one tool they are comfortable with is not available.

 From a technical perspective I see two main problems with Fraser’s article: